Mint-System/Odoo-Apps-Account-Invoicing/account_move_reconciled_date/README.rst

 Account Move Reconciled Date
 ============================

-Show reconcile date of bank statement for account move.
+Show latest reconsiliation date of account move.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.